Yukihira-Kurozawa/My-Profile-/README.md

    ## **About Me**

+   >Hi, I'm Jex

-   > Hello!
-I am a Bachelor Of Science and Information Technology student.
-This is my portfolio for **CPROG-2** and this is also my documentation to my project related to programming and technology.
+>I am a Bachelor of Science in Information Technology *(BSIT)* student in **Fullbright College**.
+This portfolio showcases my programming journey, practical projects, and the problem-solving skills I am building in my **CPROG-2** course.
 ## 💼 **Skills**

 <details>